mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 When error codes are not available, error messages are checked for the substrings "not master" and "node is recovering".
-This is because driver authors have found the substrings to be **more** stable than error codes.
+This is because older server versions returned unstable error codes or no error codes in many circumstances.

 Other transient errors
 ''''''''''''''''''''''